iangel11/cse15l-lab-reports/lab3.md

 `https://www.geeksforgeeks.org/grep-command-in-unixlinux/` This article offers comprehensive examples and explanations of various `grep` command options, including their practical applications in searching within files and directories.

-Besides that, I applied the knowledge I've gained from the lab by using it on my terminal.
+Besides that, I applied the knowledge I've gained from the lab and by additionally using it on my terminal.